 CurrentMM partners

-You built something real.
-Now it needs a home.
+You built something.
+Now it needs an audience.

 The Problem

-You have reach.
-You have infrastructure.
-You have budget.
+You have a platform.
+You have a product.
+You have a budget to move.

 What you don't have is a door into the audience that needs what you built.

-For some organizations, the audience is 600 million Spanish speakers globally.
+600 million Spanish speakers globally.
 63 million in the United States alone.
-The largest untapped faith-based consumer market in the Western hemisphere.

 Who we work with